Filtranisme (Filterism) is an artistic and philosophical movement which takes as its starting point the experience of the human subject.

-Founded in Paris in the mid-1980’s by Joseph Pace, the poet Pablo Maria Landi, and doctor Jean-Marc Mayenga, the term “filtranisme” refer to human beings existential perception.
+‘Le Filtranisme’ was born from the desire to help such people to find their place in the world.
+It was founded in Paris in the mid-1980’s by Joseph Pace, the poet Pablo Maria Landi, and doctor Jean-Marc Mayenga.
+The term “filtranisme” refers to human being existential perception.

-Significant is the encounter in the late 1980s with the sociologist and painter Kurt Heinrich Wolff, regarding the epistemological “surrender-and-catch” concepts.
-The confrontation with Kurt Wolff influenced Joseph Pace artistic work from figurative painting to abstract expressionism.
+Significant is the encounter in the late 1980s with the sociologist and painter Kurt Heinrich Wolff, regarding the epistemological Surrender-and-Catch concepts.
+The confrontation with Kurt Wolff influenced Joseph Pace artistic and philosophical work from figurative painting to abstract expressionism.

-Actually filterism have a global perspectives.
+Actually filtranisme have a global perspectives.
 It explores a range of contemporary art practices around the world, looking closely at central ideas, artists, and artworks as well as the social and cultural contexts in which the work is being produced.
-And the idea of filterism remain as significant component of our contemporary culture.